 To help navigate through this sugar-coated minefield, here are a few simple rules.
 Foods to avoid are anything white and refined, and anything that looks a long way from its original source (eg rice cakes, white bread, processed fruit juices).
 Instead, eat food that is as close to its original state as possible, with grains that are whole or sprouted.

-Your mantra needs to be NO refined sugars, carbs, cakes, breads, sweets, grains, etc … otherwise you will age more quickly!
+Your mantra needs to be NO refined sugars, carbs, cakes, bread, sweets, grains, etc … otherwise, you will age more quickly!